© 2005 -

-There are signs up to say no clothes are allowed on the courts but once again, the temperature and weather will play a part in contradicting this!
-But once you are warm enough or the sun shines, it will be expected of you to remove your clothes.
+The temperature and weather will play a part in this!
+But even on a cooler day,once you are warm enough or the sun shines, it will be expected of you to remove your clothes.
 Trainers and suitable footwear must be worn.
 Sandals are not allowed, purely for safety reasons.

 The same applies to the volleyball and petanque courts.